Skip to content

 Challengeable by: Employee

-Detect discrimination risk in hiring, promotion, termination, performance rating per disparate-impact testing under Title VII, ADA, ADEA, UK Equality Act Across the audit period, do hiring, promotion, termination, and performance-rating decisions show statistically significant disparate impact on protected classes (sex, race-ethnicity, age 40+, disability) - applying the EEOC 4/5ths rule (selection rate of any group less than 4/5ths of the group with highest rate) or chi-square test for larger samples?
+Test hiring, promotion, termination and ratings for disparate impact Over the audit period, do hiring, promotion, termination and performance-rating decisions show statistically significant disparate impact on a protected class (sex, race-ethnicity, age 40+, disability) under the EEOC four-fifths rule, or a chi-square test for larger samples?
 AI Agent Employee

 Decision Record